-SHY marks an optional place where a line break may occur inside a word.
+SHY marks the place where an optional line break may occur inside a word.
 It can be used with all scripts.
 SHY is rendered invisibly and has no width: it merely indicates an optional line break.
 The rendering of the optional line break depends on the script.
 For the Latin script, rendering the line break typically means displaying a hyphen at the end of the line; however, some languages require a change in spelling surrounding an optional line break.
 For examples, see Section 5.4, Use of Soft Hyphen.